I-Dont-Remember/site/content/blog/exploring-data-structures-in-the-real-world-dns-denylists.md

 categories = ["Software Development"] date = 2023-01-22T06:00:00Z
-description = "DNS sinkholes like Pi-hole have to rapidly decide whether a new URL is allowed - what data structures might they use under the hood to enable quick responses?" draft = true images = [] tags = ["data structures", "dns", "pi-hole"] title = "Exploring Data Structures in the Real World: DNS Denylists"
+description = "DNS sinkholes like Pi-hole have to rapidly decide whether a new URL is allowed - what data structures might they use under the hood to enable quick responses?" draft = false images = [] tags = ["data structures", "dns", "pi-hole"] title = "Exploring Data Structures in the Real World: DNS Denylists"

 +++
-As a long time user of [Pi-hole](https://pi-hole.net/) (and now [NextDNS](https://nextdns.io)) to unclog my network from all the garbage ads the internet serves, I've always been amazed at the speed their systems operate at.
-It has to take a target URL request and compare it against huge block lists of thousands of bad domains*, all in the span of a few ms. Otherwise, we would get frustrated and go back to browsing the web naked.
+As a long time user of [Pi-hole](https://pi-hole.net/) (and now [NextDNS](https://nextdns.io)) to unclog my network from all the garbage ads the internet serves, I've always been amazed at the speed at which their systems operate.
+It has to take a target URL request and compare it against huge block lists of thousands of bad domains[^1], all in the span of a few ms. Otherwise, we would get frustrated and go back to browsing the web naked & afraid.

 ## Potential Data Structures